arangodb/arangodb/README_maintainers.md

 ##### Windows Core Dump Analysis

-While Visual studio may cary a nice shiny GUI, the concept of GUI fails miserably e.g. in test automation.
+While Visual studio may carry a nice shiny GUI, the concept of GUI fails miserably e.g. in test automation.
 Getting an overview over all running threads is a tedious task with it.
 Here the commandline version of [WinDbg](http://www.windbg.org/) cdb comes to the aid. `testing.js` utilizes it